-The difference between total pooled revenue, and the funds allocated to dairy producers based on component value of milk, is denoted the producer price differential (PPD).
-When revenue remains in the pool after allocating component value of milk, producer price differential dollars are divided among dairy producers based on the pounds of milk marketed, and location adjustments based on the location of the dairy processing plant where their milk was utilized.
+The difference between total pooled revenue and the funds allocated to dairy producers based on component value of milk, is denoted as the PPD.
+When revenue remains in the pool after allocating the component value of milk, PPD dollars are divided among dairy producers based on the pounds of milk marketed, and location adjustments based on the location of the dairy processing plant where milk was used.
 When the component value of milk exceeds the total pooled revenue, then deductions must be applied to each producer, following the same procedures used to distribute remaining dollars when PPD is positive.
-To understand what may cause the total pooled revenue to exceed, or fall short of component value of milk, we first explain the accounting protocols determining handler obligations to the pool.
+To understand what may cause the total pooled revenue to exceed, or fall short of component value of milk, we first consider the accounting protocols determining handler obligations to the pool.